BAH 6P Class A Hyperbaric Chamber

 Contact: Dr. Louis Hilliard

 The Hyperbaric Chamber model BAH-6P is designed to treat 6 patients at one time.
+This chamber is brand new and has never been used.
 The Undersea and Hyperbaric Medical Society (UHMS) defines hyperbaric oxygen therapy as breathing 100% oxygen at pressures higher than atmospheric pressure in a hyperbaric chamber.
 It is intended that this chamber be procured and used by physicians for treating conditions recognized by UHMS as indicated conditions for treatment with hyperbaric oxygen therapy.

 According to the National Fire Protection Association (NFPA), hyperbaric chambers are classified into two categories: Class A (multi-occupant) and Class B (single occupant).
 The model BAH-6P is a Class A chamber designed to treat patients up to a maximum operating pressure of 6 atmospheres absolute (6 ATA) or 73.5 pounds per square inch gauge.
 The chamber uses compressed medical air provided by medical air compressors as the pressurization gas and 100% medical breathing oxygen as the treatment gas.
 NFPA 99 – 1996, Standard For Health Care Facilities, Chapter 19 is the Recognized Consensus Standard for hyperbaric facilities.
 NFPA 99 – 2002, Chapter 20 is the later version of this standard.
 The chamber has two fire suppression systems – a deluge system that is manually operated from either inside or outside the chamber, and an independent hand line system located at both ends of the main chamber as well as in the transfer lock.
 In the event of an emergency a system of solenoid valves cuts off the 100% oxygen supply and opens a supply of medical air from pressurized cylinders for the patients.
 The hyperbaric chambers conform to all of the provisions of NFPA 99 –1996, Chapters 4 and 19 and NFPA 99-2002, Chapters 4 and 20.